Derek Sandison, WSDA Director

 Derek I. Sandison was appointed director of the Washington State Department of Agriculture by Gov. Jay Inslee in June 2015.

 Sandison, a lifelong Washington resident, has worked in both the public and private sectors for more than 40 years.
 Before his current appointment, Sandison served as director of the Office of Columbia River within the state Department of Ecology.
 There, he was responsible for projects to develop water supplies vital for the state’s agricultural community.
 Previously, he led Ecology’s Central Region, an area composed of seven counties stretching from Canada to Washington’s southern border.

 Other career experience includes 14 years as senior vice president of a Northwest consulting firm and 12 years in local government.

 Sandison has a master’s of science in natural resource management and a bachelor’s degree in biological science, both from Central Washington University.
-He has received many awards throughout his career, including the U.S. Bureau of Reclamation’s John W. Keys III Award for building partnerships and strengthening relationships and the Washington Governor’s Leadership in Management Award.
+He has received many awards throughout his career, including the U.S. Bureau of Reclamation’s John W. Keys III Award for building partnerships and strengthening relationships and the Washington State Water Resources Association’s Water Resources Leadership Award.

 Ben Hartman, Farmer and Author

 Ben Hartman is the author of The Lean Farm, winner of the Shingo Institute’s prestigious Research and Professional Publication Award.
 He and his wife Rachel Hershberger own and operate Clay Bottom Farm in Goshen, Indiana, where they make their living on less than one acre growing and selling specialty produce to restaurants, at a farmers market, and through their CSA.
 The farm has twice won Edible Michiana's Reader's Choice Award.
 Hartman was appointed to the 2017 Grist 50, a list of emerging green leaders in the United States.
 View more.

 Using the Lean System to Earn a Comfortable Living on a Farm